What is a Cooling Tower? Function, Types & Importance

 The lifespan of a cooling tower depends on planned maintenance:

-• Well-maintained cooling towers typically last between 15 to 25 years before they need major upgrades.
+• Well-maintained can typically last between 15 to 25 years before they need major upgrades.

 • Routine maintenance inspections & cleaning prevent buildup, rust, and efficiency loss.